What is probability?

 What words do we use to describe probability?

-Likely: This has more chance of happening than it does of not happening (Example: Picking a consonant of the alphabet at random)
+Likely: This has more chance of happening than it does of not happening; example - picking a consonant from the alphabet at random.

 When do I use words to describe probability?